glouppe/talk-kva-2025/talk.md

 ???

-Inverse problems are common in science, because measurements are not direct and perfect.
+Inverse problems are common in science, because experimental measurements are neither direct nor perfect.
 Instead, we have to deal with instrumental noise, limited resolution, and incomplete observations.
-As a result, our only resort is to guess the underlying physical state or model parameters from these noisy observations.
+As a result, our only resort is to guess the underlying physical state or model parameters that could have led to these observations, and to quantify the uncertainty in our estimates.

 Formally, we want to estimate either the posterior distribution $p(x|y)$ of latent states $x$ given noisy observations $y$, or the posterior distribution $p(\theta|y)$ of model parameters $\theta$.